jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 The ``HyperoptEstimator`` object contains the information of what space to search as well as how to search it.
 It can be configured to use a variety of hyperparameter search algorithms and also supports using a combination of algorithms.
-Any algorithm that supports the same interface as the algorithms in hyperopt can be used here.
+Any algorithm that supports the same interface as the algorithms in Hyperopt can be used here.
 This is also where you, the user, can specify the maximum number of function evaluations you would like to be run as well as a timeout (in seconds) for each run.